 What can you do with a doctorate in nursing if you don’t want to pursue the academic or research paths?
 There are many other choices.
 DNP graduates can opt for an advanced patient care practice, particularly in medical fields that need extensive knowledge and specialized skills.

 With a doctorate in nursing, professionals can practice as psychiatric mental health nurses, family nurse practitioners, adult gerontology nurse practitioners, neonatal nurses, or psychiatric nurse practitioners, as long as they become a licensed nurse practitioner.

 Advanced practice nurses benefit from a higher level of autonomy when caring for patients because of their specialized skills and academic preparation.
 These nurses can open their own clinics and are entitled to practice without a doctor’s supervision in 23 states.
-DNP degree programs educate nurse practitioners who want to develop their independence as healthcare providers.
+Online DNP programs educate nurse practitioners who want to develop their independence as healthcare providers.